10 Must Have Carry On Essentials for Traveling

-When I’m in an airport I absolutely hate having to search for essentials in my large bag.
-You’re constantly having to get out money or your ID, and on the plane I want to keep my phone, gum, and chapstick close.
-While I’m at my destination I am often going out for evenings and I always worry about switching wallets to a cute clutch each night because I am certain to lose something important (like a credit card).
+When I’m in an airport, I absolutely hate having to search for carry on essentials in my large bag.
+You’re constantly having to get out money or your ID, and on the plane I want to keep my phone, gum, and Chapstick close.
+While I’m at my destination, I am often going out for evenings and I always worry about switching wallets to a cute clutch each night because I am certain to lose something important (like a credit card).
 Problem solved with a wallet clutch cross body purse!
 I wear this on my person through the airport (it doesn’t count as a carry-on because I wear it the whole time).
 It’s not uncomfortable and my valuables are always near me.
-Plus the straps detach so I can use it as a wallet or clutch during my vacation.
+Plus the straps detach, so I can use it as a wallet or clutch during my vacation.
 You can find these at many stores (like Target) or on amazon.

 Check it out: Leather Wristlet Wallet Clutch

 I always ALWAYS pack snacks on flights.
 I normally just buy water when I get through security, but if you like carrying your own bottle, you can as long as it’s empty.
 Many airports now have water filling stations after security.

 No matter how long or what time my flight is I always pack a bag of snacks and gum.
 I try to pack protein snacks like granola bars and almonds or little packs of peanut butter, plus an apple or banana.
 I tend to buy food at airports too, because I need 3 meals a day.
 Not just snacks, but there have been many times where I’ve run through airports to make my connection and not had time to buy food.
 This way I’m covered and don’t find myself buying a $15 bag of M&Ms in flight because I’m starving.